Emrys365/code_examples/espnet2/asr_decoding_with_pretrained_model/README.md

-A minimal example of decoding with a pretrained ESPnet2 ASR model
+A minimal example of extracting outlines from
 -----

 ### Prerequisite
-1. pip install espnet
+1. pip install PyPDF2
-2. pip install espnet_model_zoo
-3. Install [sctk](https://github.com/Emrys365/code_examples/blob/master/espnet2/asr_decoding_with_pretrained_model/tools/install_sctk.sh), and add the `bin/` directory to $PATH

 ### Steps
 1. Copy this directory to anywhere you like, say ${demo_dir}